Michelle Troconis found guilty in disappearance of Connecticut mother Jennifer Dulos

 Disappearance of Jennifer Dulos

+It has been 1,743 days since Jennifer Dulos vanished from her New Canaan home.

-The 50-year-old was reported missing in May 2019 after dropping her kids off at school in New Canaan, Connecticut.
-She and Fotis Dulos were in the midst of a divorce and custody battle.
+The 50-year-old was reported missing in May 2019 after dropping her kids off at school.
+She and Fotis Dulos were in the midst of a bitter and expensive divorce and custody battle.

 Proseuctors walked the jury through a complicated timeline -- with Fotis Dulos taking an employee's truck and parking it in New Canaan, then riding a bike to Jennifer Dulos' home and killing her in the garage, disposing of the body in an unknown location using her SUV, and then abandoning that vehicle and returning to his mansion in Farmington.